Spcman/getting-to-know-julia/_posts/2019-10-21-monte-carlo-investment-earnings.md

 A risk profile is an evaluation of an individual's willingness and ability to take risks.
 Financial Advisers often fit client’s into one of several risk profiles after asking them discovery questions.
 The risk profile names and values above have been made up but they are indicative of real values.
 The first risk profile ‘Defensive’ is made up from 15% growth assets and 85% defensive assets; this risk profile would suit a cautious investor who wants to make steady progress without taking too much risk.
 At the other end of the table a ‘Very Aggressive’ risk profile is made up from 100% growth assets and would suit an individual who is more willing to take a risk to gain higher returns.

-Users of the financial software XPLAN will recognise headings used in this dataframe.
-We only actually need the data from ‘Total’ being the overall expected growth (Growth + Income) and ‘StdDev’ which is the risk profile’s standard deviation.

 The function below plots a normal distribution curve of a given risk profile.